CPernet/Quicksheets/README.md

 - calculus: maths reminder with python and matlab code to solve
 - bash: well not my everyday language to code, but file operations are just faster that way
+- git_github: few handy commands to use over and over again, plus a little tutorial
 - html: all the basic html tags you need for a website (at least maintaining something you downloaded)
 - css: since I have html stuff, it gots to look good